 The castle's pure white-plastered walls resemble a dancing white heron—known locally as a Shirasagi—with wings outstretched, earning it the nickname Shirasagi-jo Castle.
 It is remarkably preserved compared to other castles having been spared from damage during WWII and from many other disasters.

 Seventy-four structures within the castle site including a tower and gate are designated as Important Cultural Assets of Japan.
 A notable aspect of Himeji Castle is the thick coating of white plaster on its surface, giving it excellent resistance to fire and bullets, as well as its beautiful appearance.

 The castle's establishment

-The castle was established in 1346 by the warlord Toyotomi Hideyoshi (1536-1598), who ruled over most of Japan and went on to build a full-scale castle wall, which became the base for present-day Himeji Castle .
+The castle was first established in 1346.
+Later, the warlord Toyotomi Hideyoshi (1536-1598), who ruled over most of Japan went on to build a full-scale castle wall, which became the base for present-day Himeji Castle .
 At the start of the Edo period (1603-1867), the castle underwent considerable renovation over a nine-year period, creating the magnificent appearance you see today.